-The sources of information (i and ii) provide relevant information on sexual function and fertility in parental PO animals, although source (ii) informs only on organ weights and histopathology of reproductive organs.
-As mentioned above there is no documentation for the source publications (iii.) but ECHA understands that these publications discuss the usefulness of histopathological data from reproductive organs in the assessment of reproductive toxicity and could be of relevance.
+The sources of information (i. and ii.) provide relevant information on sexual function and fertility in parental P0 animals, although source (ii.) informs only on organ weights and histopathology of reproductive organs.
+As mentioned above there is no documentation for the source publications (iii.) but ECHA understands that these publications discuss the usefulness of histopathological data from reproductive organs in assessment of reproductive toxicity and could be of relevance.
 However, the following deficiencies affect the reliability of the sources of information with a view to verifying the accuracy of conclusions from these sources of information.

 Information on sexual function and fertility (functional fertility and histopathology of reproductive organs and tissues) must be investigated in parental PO animals as indicated in OECD TG 443 after at least ten weeks premating exposure duration if extension of Cohort 1B is not included.
-In the case of your Substance, the conditions to include the extension of Cohort 1B are currently not met because the Column 2 specific rules for adaptation under REACH Annex X Section 8.7.3. are not fulfilled.
-The Substance fulfils the first of the two cumulative conditions i.e. having uses leading to significant exposure of consumers or professionals, but not the second condition i.e. is not clasified as Mutagen category 2, nor there are indications that the internal dose for the substance or its metabolites will reach a steady state in the test animal only after an extended exposure, nor there are indications of one or more relevant modes of action related to endocrine disruption.
+In the case of your Substance, the conditions to include the extension of Cohort 1B are currently not met, because the Column 2 specific rules for adaptation under REACH Annex IX Section 8.7.3. are not fulfilled.